 Gaze wistfully into our past, and you will see standout performances from Los Campesinos! at an old Church, Islet throbbing the walls of a city centre pub and two riproaringly rattling performances from The Cribs in both 2007 & 2012.
-We’re proud to know that now big-billed acts such as Marina & the Diamonds, The Vaccines, Alt J, The Drums, Ben Howard and Disclosure have all been seen in their raw state at Sŵn before going on to much bigger things, and we promise you’ll find plenty of similar undiscovered gem as you meander between this year’s gigs.
-Now a staple in October in the extended festival season and with over 5,000 festival-goers mixing in with the loquacious throng of Cardiff’s weekend nightlife, Sŵn will once again be kicked off by the Welsh Music Prize, last year given to festival legends Future of the Left, as a celebratory way to open four incredible days in the Welsh capital.
+We’re proud to know that now big-billed acts such as The Vaccines, Alt J, The Drums, Ben Howard, Foxes, Wolf Alice, Drenge and Disclosure have all been seen in their raw state at Sŵn before going on to much, much bigger things, and we promise you’ll always find plenty of similar undiscovered gems as you meander between the gigs.
+Now a staple in the calendar, with a few thousand festival-goers mixing in with the loquacious throng of Cardiff’s weekend nightlife, Sŵn has become a signature event for Wales and for its capital city of Cardiff, winning NME Best Small Festival for our edition in 2013.

 In 2014, having grown to such a size that we were now too big to be run by our small team of part-time freelancers, we took something of a breather, and piloted a one-day version of Sŵn we called DimSŵn.
 A full day and night of music with over 50 bands playing.
 DimSŵn was well received, enormous fun and it sold out in advance too, giving us the inspiration and space we needed to re-imagine Sŵn for Wales today.

 DimSŵn was so good we didn’t want to let it go, and it inspired us create the new DimSŵn Festival which we debuted in April 2015.
 A Spring one-dayer which was so good, it’ll now become an annual event in Cardiff, to complement our Autumn festival.
 More on that once the Autumn has passed.